yochaigal/cairn/wip/2e/dungeon-seeds.md

 _The current denizens of this dungeon are the descendants of the original Factions, are typically pragmatic about their ceaseless war, and cannot imagine a way out._

-### What are each Factions trying to achieve, and what stands in their way?
+### What is each Faction trying to achieve, and what stands in their way?

 **The Crimson Path** would like to destroy their former brethren the **Azure Legion**, but are cowed by their opponent's prowess in battle.
 The Azure Legion feel great shame over the actions of their forebears, and believe that their redemption can only be achieved by way of finding and destroying the temple's hidden artifact.
 Unfortunately an ancient custom decrees that no one wearing the Azure cloth may seek the lost Relic.